rpietro/planout_edx/planout_edx.md

 <!-- might transform below into a table -->

 * ExperimentDefinition: the primary entity, where an experiment is identified in Open edX.
 For each time period in a course, the instructor can create an entry in this table.
- * OpcoesExperiment: stores address which will be used to recover sections in the experiment.
+* OpcoesExperiment: <!-- Jacinto, seria melhor chamar de options ao invés de experimento --> stores address which will be used to recover sections in the experiment.
 Each entry in this entity represent an experimental arm.
 * StrategyRandomization: this entity allows the instructor to define a design through a PlanOut script or use the operators during the randomization process.
 When creating a randomized experiment, the default is UniformChoice.
-In our current version, the instructor can only define a single experimental design for the entire course, this been made through an operator, script or design. <!-- o que é um operator? o que é um design? acho que essas coisas precisam ser definidas --> As a consequece, individual students will only be in a single arm across all experiments.
+In our current version, the instructor can only define a single experimental design for the entire course, this been made through an operator, script or design. <!-- Jacinto, o que é um operator? o que é um design? acho que essas coisas precisam ser definidas --> As a consequece, individual students will only be in a single arm across all experiments.
- * UserChoiceExperiment: esta entidade serve para definir que Arm foi alocado na randomização, ou, simplesmente inserir uma entrada de acordo com o Design em StrategyRandomization.
-Esta entidade assegura que, em um momento posterior, o usuário recupere e use o conteúdo do Arm alocado.
+* UserChoiceExperiment: this entity defines which arm was allocated during randomization, by inserting an entry that is defined under Design in StrategyRandomization.
+This entity ensures that, at a later moment, users might recover and use the content of the Arm where they have been allocated.
 * AnonyMousPost: this entity stores the unique identifier for the comment as well as the user, which allows for the identificatio of an anonymous post.
 This feature allows that, for example, group users only have access to posts made within their own group.

-A entidades auth\_user está presente por padrão em qualquer aplicação Django e, para o nosso protótipo, serve para identificar o dono do experimento e Arms alocados no LMS.
-Auth\_profile é donde podemos extrair informações sobre os estudantes, tais como: sexo, nacionalidade, cidade, escolaridade, aniversário e outras informações.
-Algumas informações são passadas como argumento dos scripts em planout, o que permite fazer algumas tomadas de decisões e fazer a estratificação via script.
+The entities auth_user are standard within any Django application.
+In our project, this entiry identifies the experiment owner and the respective Arms allocated within the LMS.
+Auth_profile is where data about learners can be extracted, such as baseline and socio-demographic variables.
+Finally, some of the data are passes are an argument to the scripts within Planout which allows for the stratification of a randomization schedule.

 ## Results